Tclack88/blog/_posts/2019-09-27-climber-analysis.md

 ### Route Climbing
 When it comes to route climbing, sport climbers dominate the field.
-They sit consistantly on the high end above trad climbers and boulderers.
+They sit consistently on the high end above trad climbers and boulderers.
 ![sport climbers dominate route climbing]({{site.baseurl}}/assets/mproj/sport_climbers_dominate_routes.png)

 And their average max grades by discipline

 ![sport climbers dominate route climbing]({{site.baseurl}}/assets/mproj/sport_climbers_dominate_routes2.png)

 (note: it may seem like the data is being "skewed" because these graphs aren't starting at 0, but if you don't climb you'll need to trust me.
-There is no significat difference between 5.0 to about 5.7 .
+There is no significant difference between 5.0 to about 5.7 .
 Most gyms don't set routes below 5.6 or 7 for this reason.
 This was originally thought of as a terrain classification than a scale for climbing difficulty)

 ## A Brief Possible Explanation